 Here are some tips for becoming better at content creation.
 These tips will, if you desire, help you enhance your creative abilities, whether it’s for yourself or to find work.

 Gain experience, build a portfolio

 As we just noted, to become a content creator, you must start creating.
 If you want to be a content writer, then write!
-If you're going to be a graphic design creator, then design graphics!
-So get started and make creating a habit and routine.
+If you’re going to be a graphic design creator, then design graphics!
+So get started and make a habit and routine of creating.
 But keep it fun.

 Create a voice